 Be responsible when using school property.

-Chromebooks and cases must remain free of any writing, drawing, stickers, labels, etc. (these devices are property of Chesapeake Public Schools).
-Chromebooks should never be left unattended or unsecured when not in use.
+Chromebooks are property of Chesapeake Public Schools and must remain free of any writing, drawing, stickers, labels, etc. Chromebooks should never be left unattended or unsecured when not in use.
 Asset tags may not be modified or tampered with in any way.
 Always remember to protect yourself, the equipment, and your data.

 Protect your passwords.